ares466/aws-notes/compute/EC2.md

 Notes about Cluster placement groups:
 - Because all instances are clustered, this type of deployments offers very little resilience to failures.
 - The Cluster placement group can span VPCs at the cost of reduced performance.
-- This placement group requires a support instance type.
+- This placement group requires a supported instance type.
 - It is recommended that all instances in a placement group are the same instance type, and they are all launched together.

 ![EC2 Placement Group - Cluster](../static/images/ec2_placementgroups_cluster.png)